Probability Without Collapse

 So build the bridge deliberately, starting from the distinction that the whole of this volume runs on.

-The question the probability problem was actually asking now stands exposed.
+The question the probability problem was asking now stands exposed.
 It was never “what are the probabilities?” — the theory has no chancy events to pin them on.
 It was: why should an agent’s Credences track the branch Measures?
 That is a normative question, and it gets a normative answer.

 The Regret Lemma